daapp/tcl-connectedThread/README.md

-# connectedThread - Erlang like between thread communication.
+# connectedThread - Erlang like between thread communication for Tcl.